anmol-arora07/anmol-arora07/README.md

 - 👋 Hi, I’m Anmol Arora
 - 👀 I’m a Lead ML Engineer.
 - ✌🏻Looking forward to put useful stuff here
-  ---Working on a realtime ml model - vision-text-service

 - 📫 You can reach me- twitter @anmolarora07

 <!---